faizulhai24/cowin-vaccine-slot-checker/README.md

 FILE_OPEN                             | Optional.
 Wheater to open the file, if WRITE_TO_FILE is enabled.
 ALARM                                 | Optional.
 This will ring an alarm when free slots are found.
 Default: True NUM_WEEKS                             | No of weeks starting today to check the slots in.
-Default: 5 MIN_AGE                               | Minimum age limit.
-Array can used to check for 18-44 or 45+ age groups.
-Default : Both
-OPEN_PAGE                             | Optional.
+Default: 5 MIN_AGE                               | Array can used to check for 18-44 or 45+ age groups.
+Default : Both OPEN_PAGE                             | Optional.
 This will open the self registration page when free slots are found.
 Default: True